-Two migrants shot, one fatally, along roadway in rural Texas
+Two Migrants Shot, One Fatally, Along Roadway in Rural Texas

 HOUSTON — Two migrants in the U.S. without legal permission were shot, one of them fatally, by two men in a pickup truck that approached them as they walked along a roadway in West Texas, according to court documents filed Thursday.

-After the shooting, which took place Tuesday evening, the truck was found parked at a home not far from the local sheriff’s office in Hudspeth County, a rural area east of El Paso that runs from the border with Mexico to the state line of New Mexico.
+After the shooting, which took place Tuesday evening, the truck was found parked at a home in Hudspeth County, a rural area east of El Paso that runs from the border with Mexico to the state line of New Mexico.

 Two men were arrested in connection with the shooting, law enforcement officials said: Michael Sheppard, the warden at a local privately run detention center, and his twin brother, Mark Sheppard.